 Every host at Six Senses Con Dao plays an active and daily role in improving the ecological impact and carbon footprint of the resort and spa.
 This includes all aspects of providing exceptional guest accommodations, wonderful food and beverage service, exciting excursions, relaxing spa treatments plus guest sports activities on land and water.

-endangered green sea turtles successfully hatched and released into the wild in 2020
+endangered green sea turtles successfully hatched and released into the wild so far in 2021

-plastic bottles not purchased in 2020 by providing water in reusable glass bottles to guests
+plastic bottles not purchased so far in 2021 by providing water in reusable glass bottles to guests

 local students benefiting from our community outreach programs

 Six Senses Drinking WaterWe provide still and sparkling remineralized drinking water to both guests and hosts from our on-site reverse osmosis plant.
 Water is bottled in reusable glass bottles to limit the use of plastic bottles.
 This saves around 10,000 plastic bottles per month from landfills.
 Not only is it healthier for the environment and better for you, it wins in taste tests too!

 Our passion for supporting and protecting the environment has been recognized by National Geographic Traveler magazine, who has rated us one of the world’s best eco lodges.

 - – Reduction of 114 Kw/h electricity and 2.32 cubic meters water per one room night compared to

 - – 4,000kg ocean waste was collected through Clean Up events.